Travel insurance for Thailand can be expensive.

 What should I look for when shopping for Thailand travel insurance?

-To me, the most important things to have are: 1) emergency medical coverage of $100k+, 2) emergency evac coverage of $100k+, and 3) coverage if you plan on driving.
+To me, the most important things to have are: 1) emergency medical coverage of $100k+, 2) emergency evacuation coverage of $100k+, and 3) coverage if you plan on driving.

 Is Thailand safe for travel?

 Generally, Thailand is very safe and crime rates are relatively low.
-But it does have some of the most dangerous roads in the world, which makes travel insurance for Thailand a smart choice.
+But it does have some of the most dangerous roads in the world, which makes travel insurance for Thailand a smart choice, especially if your medical coverage won't cover you while on the Thai roads.

 Ok, but there's a bunch more nuance than I can convey in those short answers (can you tell that I have a lot of thoughts about this subject??).